Air Conditioning Electricity: How Much Electric Power Does AC Use?

 - Window units or portable air conditioners

-- Evaporative or swamp cooler
+- Evaporative or swamp coolers

 - Ceiling fans or ground fans